BioProAgent: Neuro-Symbolic Grounding for Constrained Scientific Planning: Methodology

-We formalize the system's reliability as a {conditional safety guarantee}: $P(\text{Unsafe} \mid \text{Interlock}, $ $\mathcal{K}_\Omega, \Phi) \approx 0$. $\text{Interlock}$ denotes the FSM gating mechanism.
-The guarantee holds under two assumptions: (1) $\mathcal{K}_\Omega$: the hardware registry $\Omega$ completely covers the physical constraints; and (2) $\Phi$: the semantic symbol grounding correctly maps natural language intents to specific device IDs.
+We formalize the system's reliability as a conditional safety guarantee: $P(\text{Unsafe} \mid \text{Interlock}, \Omega, \Phi) \approx 0$. $\text{Interlock}$ denotes the FSM gating mechanism.
+The guarantee holds under two assumptions: (1) the hardware registry $\Omega$ completely covers the physical constraints; and (2) the semantic symbol grounding $\Phi$ correctly maps natural language intents to specific device IDs.

-For unmodeled risks outside $\Omega$, the system defaults to a \texttt{HALT} state to ensure safety.
+For unmodeled risks outside $\Omega$, the system conservatively aborts execution and returns a \texttt{FAILURE} signal to ensure hardware safety.
 The FSM evaluates the ordering rules and selects the target state based on the highest-priority signal match: